veebch/littlefluffyclouds/README.md

 ## Disclaimer

 The mechanism for heating up the wire needs to be done properly.
 Buy a commercially available device or research on how to do it safely.
+Wear safety glasses etc.